-For the year ended December 31, 2019, the District recognized pension expense of \$4,120 for its proportionate share of the General Employees Plan's pension expense.
-In addition, the District recognized an additional \$424 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$6 million to the General Employees Fund.
+For the year ended December 31, 2020, the District recognized pension expense of \$1,590 for its proportionate share of the General Employees Plan's pension expense.
+In addition, the District recognized \$578 as grant revenue for its proportionate share of the State of Minnesota's pension expense for the annual \$16 million contribution.